-Buddy took the leadership position of CITA Rescue Mission in 2014.
-Better known as “Uncle Buddy,” he is the past Executive Director of Hope & Florida Children’s Home.
-He and his wife Karen have spent most of their 26 years of ministry working with children from all walks of life.
+Buddy took over the leadership position as Executive Director of CITA Rescue Mission in 2014.
+Better known as “Uncle Buddy”, he is the past Executive Director of both Hope and Florida Children’s Home.
+He spent most of his 26 years of ministry working with children from all walks of life.

 Pastor Wayne Guinn

 Dr. Guinn spent 28 years as Pastor of Bethany Baptist Church in Melbourne, and then helped initiate the National Church Planting Office (NCPO), with a goal of assisting church planters to establish new churches all over the United States.
 Doctor and Linda Guinn’s 50 years of church ministry also involved youth and music ministry in Missouri, Ohio, Colorado, and Michigan.

 In his retirement years, he continues to aid churches as they call and seek his expertise in church planting, administration, and both home and foreign missions.
 Wayne and his wife, Ms. Linda, are 1967 graduates of Baptist Bible College (BBC) in Springfield, Missouri.